 ARTICLE VI – Taxes

 6.1 Seller shall pay or cause to be paid, all taxes, fees, levies, penalties, licenses or charges imposed by any government authority (“Taxes”) on or with respect to Wholesale Electricity subject to this Agreement, prior to its delivery to Buyer at the Delivery Point.
-Buyer shall pay or cause to be paid, all Taxes on or with respect to Wholesale Electricity subject to this Agreement at and after delivery at the Delivery Point In the event Seller is required to remit or pay Taxes which are Buyer’s responsibility hereunder, Buyer shall promptly reimburse Seller for such Taxes.
+Buyer shall pay or cause to be paid, all Taxes on or with respect to Wholesale Electricity subject to this Agreement at and after delivery at the Delivery Point.
+In the event Seller is required to remit or pay Taxes which are Buyer’s responsibility hereunder, Buyer shall promptly reimburse Seller for such Taxes.
 If Buyer is required to remit or pay Taxes, which are Seller’s responsibility hereunder, Buyer may deduct the amount of any such Taxes from the sums due to Seller hereunder.
 Nothing shall obligate or cause a Party to pay or be liable to pay any Taxes for which it is exempt under the law if a valid certificate of exemption is provided by the tax exempt Party.

 ARTICLE VII - Billing and Payment